- Morbid Must-Reads: 2017 Fall Reading List

 Haunted Wisconsin tugboat in Milwaukee.
 Photo via Tugboat Wisconsin.

-I recently heard about the haunted tugboat in Milwaukee from a friend who is a self-professed Great Lakes boat nerd.
+I recently learned about the haunted tugboat in Milwaukee from a friend who is a self-professed Great Lakes boat nerd.
 When he’s not filling me in on the latest weird news from Lake Michigan, he’s usually busy stalking freshwater freighters on radar and webcam, and researching the complete history of every ship.

 About a year ago he made an impromptu trip to snap some photos of the SS Alpena during a brief layover in the Milwaukee harbor.
 It was there that a pair of friendly security guards confessed their unease about the small, otherwise unremarkable tugboat moored nearby.